- Communications automation

 With knowledge workers spending an average of 41 percent of their time on ‘discretionary activities that offer little personal satisfaction,’ bureaucratic processes are stealing time, money and motivation from your business.

-Bureaucracy masquerades as a painful but essential part of business because for so long it has been the only accepted way of handling processes like HR, purchases, communication and more.
-But while the processes might be necessary, the bureaucracy isn’t.
+Bureaucracy masquerades as a painful but essential part of business.
+Until now, it has been the only accepted way of handling processes like HR, purchases, communication.
+While the processes might be necessary, the bureaucracy isn’t.

 You can't make more time, but you can increase its value

 Time is money.
-It’s an old saying, but a true one.
-Of course, any savvy business person should reply, ‘how much money?’
+It’s an old saying, but it still rings true.
+Of course, the savvy business person will ask ‘how much money?’

 Time spent filling in forms or answering pointless emails is worth a lot less than time spent closing a sale or working on a client project.
 Many businesses, however, fail to make the distinction and are throwing money away in the process.